athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Mind of Menace.md

     desc: "arcane, divine, occult, primal"
   - name: "Cast"
     desc: "10 minutes"

+  - name: "Defense"
+    desc: " will"
   - name: "Duration"
     desc: "24 hours"
 abilities_mid:
   - name: ""
     desc: "This spell wards against those who attempt to subvert your mind and turns mental magic back on them.
-When the spell is complete, you gain the [[Actions/Fight with Fear|Fight with Fear]] reaction; once you use the reaction, the spell ends.\n\nWill check"
+When the spell is complete, you gain the [[Actions/Fight with Fear|Fight with Fear]] reaction; once you use the reaction, the spell ends.\n\n[[Spell Effects/Spell Effect_ Mind of Menace|Spell Effect: Mind of Menace]]"
 sourcebook: "_Pathfinder Secrets of Magic_"
 ```